markkacom/fimk/README.txt

 shell in the resulting fim directory.
 Execute the run.sh script if using Linux, or run.bat if using Windows.
 This will start a java server process, which will begin logging its activities to the console.
 The initialization takes a few seconds.
-When it is ready, you should see the message "FIM server 1.0.0 started successfully".
-Open a browser, without stopping the java process, and go to http://localhost:6886 , where the FIM UI should now be available.
+When it is ready, you should see the message "FIM server 0.2.0 (based on NXT 1.1.5) started successfully".
+Open a browser, without stopping the java process, and go to http://localhost:7886 , where the FIM UI should now be available.
 To stop the application, type Ctrl-C inside the console window.